Abasaltgithub/flowrate_temprise/README.md

-# Flow Rate, Pressure Drop, and Temperature Rise Simulation
+# Flow Rate, Pressure Drop, and Temperature Rise

 This repository contains code for simulating and visualizing the relationship between flow rate, pressure drop, and temperature rise in a straight pipe with a circular cross-section.
 The simulations are based on fundamental principles, including the Darcy–Weisbach equation, Colebrook equation, and Moody diagram.